QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 The address labeled `alpha` is filled with a pointer to the location of `alpha[0]`, so in thie case address 15 contains the value 16.
 The `alpha` variable can be used inside of the Cogol code, possibly as a stack pointer if you want to use this array as a stack.

 Accessing the elements of an array is done with the standard `array[index]` notation.
 If the value of `index` is a constant, this reference is automatically filled in with the absolute address of that element.
-Otherwise it performs some pointer arithmetic (just addition) to find the desired absolute address  It is also possible to nest indexing, such as `alpha[beta[1]]`.
+Otherwise it performs some pointer arithmetic (just addition) to find the desired absolute address.
+It is also possible to nest indexing, such as `alpha[beta[1]]`.

 **Subroutines and Calling**